aymengan/EDT_JSPTA/README.md

 3. Run ```mlagents-learn "./configuration.yaml" --run-id sample_JSPTA --time-scale 10```
 4. Once ML-agents is ready, click the play button within the environment

 We recommend creating an executable and training with no graphics to increase the speed of training and the number of environments that can run in parallel.
 Within our work we used 4 environments running in parallel with each containing 25 copies of the JSPTA EDT.
-A sample training environment is shown in the next figure
+A sample training environment is shown in the next figure.

 ###Training Environment
 The resulting training command will look like this: